Carlo Di Palma

-Carlo Di Palma (17 April 1925 – 9 July 2004) was an Italian cinematographer, renowned for his work on both color and black-and-white films, whose most famous collaborations were with Michelangelo Antonioni and Woody Allen.
+Carlo Di Palma (17 April 1925 – 9 July 2004) was an Italian cinematographer, renowned for his work with directors Michelangelo Antonioni and Woody Allen.

 Early life

 Carlo Di Palma was born into a poor Roman family; his mother was a flower seller on the Spanish Steps, while his father was a camera operator for a number of Italian film studios.

 In an interview shortly before his death, Di Palma recounted his childhood memories of observing his father in action: "I'd run to the studio or the location, and watch my father work.
 I was fascinated by the whole experience.
 I would stand on a crate sometimes and watch.
 All of the people that were on the location were pleasant to me.
 I was very quiet and observant, so with that they let me stay on set.
 I would watch many different directors over and over."

 Career

-Di Palma's collaborations with Antonioni included Il deserto rosso (1964); the "Il provino" segment in I tre volti (1965); Blowup (1966); Identification of a Woman (Identificazione di una donna) (1982).
-With Woody Allen, he worked on Hannah and Her Sisters (1986), Radio Days (1987), September (1987), Alice (1990), Shadows and Fog (1991), Husbands and Wives (1992), Manhattan Murder Mystery (1993), Bullets over Broadway (1994), Don't Drink the Water (1994), Mighty Aphrodite (1995), Everyone Says I Love You (1996), and Deconstructing Harry (1997).
-He also worked with many other noted film directors during his long and productive career.

-He is also a little-known film director.
+Aside from a long and well-known career as a cinematographer, Di Palma is also a little-known film director.

+In 2002, Di Palma was hired to shoot Woody Allen's film Anything Else (2003), and actually started location scouting before failing an insurance physical, which was required for all key personnel on the crew.
+Because of that, Darius Khondji replaced Di Palma, to his great disappointment, as he had been eager to work again after having been on the sidelines for the past six years.